pramnora/bat/README.md

 # bat
 Disk Operating System batch files

+## Batch program files

+There are 2 ways to run MS DOS Commands...

+1. Interactively, by typing in the commands inside of the MS DOS Command prompt window

+In order to open up an MS DOS Command prompt window...

+a-  Press: [CTRL]+[R]...and, a Run dialog box should appear
+b - Type into the Run dialog box: cmd...and, then, press the [OK] button...
+    this should make the 'black' screen MS DOS prompt window appear ready for typing command instructions into
+c - Type: ECHO hello, world...and, press the [ENTER] key...and the words: 'hello, world' will show.
+d - In order to close the MS DOS black screen window...either type: EXIT/or, hit the windows top right [x].

+2. Programmatically, -also, known as 'silent' mode-, by including the commands inside of what is known as a batch program file.

+(Instructions are shown below.)

+## What are batch [.bat] file programs?

+A batch file program uses: [filename.bat].

+The 3 letter filename exension: [.bat] is what turns the otherwise ordinary plain text file into becoming a batch file program.

+Batch files contain a list of instructions...MS DOS Commands which are executed whenever the program runs.

 ## How to create a batch file/and, execute it...

 1. Open Windows Notepad word processor program